moby/moby/docs/userguide/storagedriver/selectadriver.md

 The Docker has a pluggable storage driver architecture.
 This gives you the flexibility to "plug in" the storage driver is best for your environment and use-case.
 Each Docker storage driver is based on a Linux filesystem or volume manager.
 Further, each storage driver is free to implement the management of image layers and the container layer in it's own unique way.
 This means some storage drivers perform better than others in different circumstances.

 Once you decide which driver is best, you set this driver on the Docker daemon at start time.
 As a result, the Docker daemon can only run one storage driver, and all containers created by that daemon instance use the same storage driver.
-The table below shows the supported storage driver technologies and the driver names:
+The table below shows the supported storage driver technologies and their driver names:

 |Technology    |Storage driver name  |
 |--------------|---------------------|